raganwald/braythwayt.com/_posts/2013-04-17-i-stand-with-trolls.md

 Honestly that takes me back.
 To life behind the Iron Curtain.

 This is just my two cents.
-But I encourage everyone to cut each other--and they companies that employ us--a little slack.
+But I encourage everyone to cut each other--and the companies that employ us--a little slack.
 I think we'll all win if we loosen up and take it easy.

 ---